loctt12345/demo-mstest-swp/README.md

 ### This project for Software Testing (SWT) subject.
 ### This project is created by Lo Hung Khanh, Phan Nhat Tan, Tran Thien Loc, Nguyen Chanh Nhat Minh, Huynh Nhat Thien Hoang, Nguyen Thanh Nhan.
 ### You will find in this repo a C# project with the following features included:
-* A demostration of using static to create a custom-library.
+* A demonstration of using static to create a custom-library (mathutils library).
 * A demonstration of using Unit Test technique based on MSTest Framework.
+* A demonstration of using data driven testing (DDT) in MSTest Framework.
+* A demonstration of CI/CD using github actions.
 ### Connect me via trnthinlc@gmail.com
 #### Copyright &#169;2023 loctt12345